 No sin, selfishness, or pride stands in between us as sinners and her love for us as our advocate and mother.
 May we embody this full-hearted compassion for our neighbors—even those guilty of grave sin.

-Isaiah Brickus is a graduate in public policy and African American studies from University of Maryland at College Park, a Lay Dominican, FOCUS missionary at Temple University, and prison ministry volunteer.
+Isaiah Brickus is a graduate in public policy and African American studies from the University of Maryland at College Park, a Lay Dominican, FOCUS missionary at Temple University, and prison ministry volunteer.